Hey everyone, it is me Miroslav, from NechEmpire, a website where you can learn a lot about the print-on-demand business.

 But you can do both at once, but be patient.

-In my world of authority websites, where I’m trying to rank articles, it takes up to 6 months to see if the article is ranking if it was written correctly with the right keywords.
+In my world of authority websites, where I’m trying to rank articles, it takes up to 6 months to see if the article is ranking and if it was written correctly with the right keywords.

-With Redbubble listings it is faster, but to see the full potential, you need to wait.
+With Redbubble listings, it is faster, but to see the full potential, you need to wait.

 But still, trying to rank your designs on Google is the best way to get more exposure.
 And with the organic method, you can also get more traffic outside Google.